The Supersonic Project: Shining Light on SIGOs - a New Formation Channel for Globular Clusters: Star formation model

 where $\cs$ is the isothermal sound speed in the region, $G$ is the gravitational constant, $\rho$ is the density of the gas, and $\lj$ the Jeans length.
 The mass in Equation (\ref{eq:MBE}) is the largest mass that an isothermal gas sphere embedded in a pressurized medium can have while still remaining in hydrostatic equilibrium \citep{Ebert55a,Bonnor56a}.
 This depends on the Jeans length, defined as follows:

 The Jeans length is therefore the critical radius of a cloud where thermal energy is counteracted by gravity.

-The other length scale of interest for defining a critical density is the sonic scale\footnote{This expression assumes a line-width size relation with exponent of p=0.5, expected for supersonic turbulence}:
+Since we deal with a supersonic medium the other length scale of interest for defining a critical density for star formation is the sonic scale\footnote{This expression assumes a line-width size relation with exponent of p=0.5, expected for supersonic turbulence}:

-$\ls$ is defined as the length $L_{\rm drive}$ such that $\sigma_l=\cs$, $\mathcal{M}$ is the mach number on the driving scale of the turbulences, and $L_{\rm cloud}$ is the diameter of the object, and $\sigma_l$ is the one-dimensional velocity dispersion computed over a sphere of diameter $l$ within a turbulent medium.
+$\ls$ is defined as the length scale such that $\sigma_l=\cs$, $\mathcal{M}$ is the mach number on the driving scale, $L_{\rm drive}$, of the turbulence, and $\sigma_l$ is the one-dimensional velocity dispersion computed over a sphere of diameter $l$ within a turbulent medium.
 The sonic scale physically represents the scale at which turbulence in the gas transitions from supersonic to subsonic.

 As discussed in \citet{Krumholz+05}, if $\lj \le \ls$, gravity is approximately balanced by thermal plus turbulent pressure, and the object is at best marginally stable against collapse.
 Here we assume that the magnetic field is dynamically unimportant relative to turbulence and gravity.
-If $\lj\gg\ls$, turbulent/thermal kinetic energy greatly exceeds both gravitational potential energy and the object is stable against collapse.
+If $\lj\gg\ls$, turbulent/thermal kinetic energy greatly exceeds gravitational potential energy and the object is stable against collapse.
 Since $\lj$ is a function of the local density, the condition $\lj \le \ls$ for collapse translates into a minimum local density required for collapse (in the absence of magnetic fields).
 Equating the two length scales yields a critical density